Crystalline color superconductors

-where we have explicitly diversified $\Delta_2$ and $\Delta_3$ in order to show the interaction between the condensates in the $\langle ud\rangle$ and the $\langle us\rangle$ channels.
-The coefficients $\alpha$, $\beta$ and $\gamma$ are the same coefficients computed for the two-flavor case in \textcite{Bowers:2002xr}, see the expression in Eq.~\eqref{eq:OGL}, the remaining terms are peculiar of the three-flavor case.
-In the numerical computations $\Omega(\Delta,\Delta)$ is minimized to compute the physical value of $\Delta$ and for any crystalline structure considered it is found that the thermodynamic potential is always bounded from below.
-Therefore, it is possible to compute the numerical value of $\Delta$ and the value of the free-energy density at the minimum.
+\end{widetext} where we have explicitly diversified $\Delta_2$ and $\Delta_3$ as a means to show the interaction between the condensates in the $u$-$d$ and the $u$-$s$ channels.
+The coefficients $\alpha$, $\beta$ and $\gamma$ in the first square bracket are the same coefficients computed for the two-flavor case by \textcite{Bowers:2002xr}.
+The terms in the second square bracket are peculiar of the three-flavor case.
+In the numerical computations the free energy is minimized with respect to $\Delta$ and for any crystalline structure considered it is found that the thermodynamic potential is always bounded from below.
+Therefore, it is possible to compute the numerical value of $\Delta$ and the value of the free energy density at the minimum.